Generic selectors

 Why has progress been so slow?

 Despite the plans being submitted seven years ago, construction work is yet to begin.
-In the meantime, the club have also submitted plans to add more seats to the Kop Stand behind both goals.
+In the meantime, the club have also submitted plans to add more seats to the Kop Stand behind one of the goals.
 If both plans ever come to fruition, then the capacity at Bramall Lane will go beyond the 40,000 mark.

 The latest update from the club in relation to the expansion plans is that they have updated both planning applications to keep the permissions alive, so there is still clearly an appetite to get the stadium expanded.